 The only other time you should see the electronic throttle control light is when you turn on your vehicle.
 At this point, your vehicle is completing a system check, and when everything checks out, the light should turn off.
 However, if the light stays on, you have an underlying problem that you need to address.

-The easiest way to narrow down where you need to look is to hook up an OBD-II reader.
+The easiest way to narrow down where you need to look is to hook up an OBD2 reader.
 While these tools can’t tell you with 100 percent certainty what the problem is, they can give you a good place to start your search.

-Electronic Throttle Control Light Causes
+What Causes An Electronic Throttle Control Light To Come On?

 The most common causes of an electronic throttle control light are a faulty throttle control sensor or a faulty throttle accelerator pedal position sensor.
 But while those are the most common causes of an electronic throttle light, they aren’t the only things that could be going on.